This article was originally published on 17/03/2021.

 It can be easy to underestimate the importance of a risk management plan when running a small business, as even the most carefully-planned project can run into trouble.
 A risk management strategy can help identify the key risks in the workplace that may impact your organisation, such as cybersecurity data breaches, climate change-related risks and general health and safety concerns.

 Many different dedicated tools are available to help companies organise, track and mitigate the potential hazards facing their business.
 In this article, Capterra explains the importance of risk management and the steps to consider when implementing a risk management policy.

-What is risk management?
+What is a risk management plan?

-The exact risks faced by your SME will heavily depend on the specifics of your business, but in general, every business should be aware of the risks it faces and have policies and procedures in place to deal with those risks.
+The scope of risk management is very broad.
+It can include everything from data protection and privacy policies to hiring and firing employees, foreign currency fluctuations, sales opportunities, and more.
+The exact risks faced by your SME will heavily depend on the specifics of your business, but in general, every business should be aware of the risks it faces and have policies and procedures in place to deal with them.

 Why is risk management important?

 Risk management is important for a variety of reasons, from providing businesses with a solid understanding of the risks their operations face to dealing with audits and compliance with relevant regulations.
 The benefits of a risk management plan include: